Quantum channel: Pure channel

 where N ≤ nm.
 The matrices Ki are called Kraus operators of $\Psi$ (after the German physicist Karl Kraus, who introduced them).
 The minimum number of Kraus operators is called the Kraus rank of $\Psi$.
 A channel with Kraus rank 1 is called pure.
 The time evolution is one example of a pure channel.
 This terminology again comes from the channel-state duality.
 A channel is pure if and only if its dual state is a pure state.

 Teleportation

 In quantum teleportation, a sender wishes to transmit an arbitrary quantum state of a particle to a possibly distant receiver.
 Consequently, the teleportation process is a quantum channel.
 The apparatus for the process itself requires a quantum channel for the transmission of one particle of an entangled-state to the receiver.
 Teleportation occurs by a joint measurement of the sent particle and the remaining entangled particle.
-This measurement results in classical information which must be sent to the receiver to complete the teleportation.
+This measurement results in classical information that must be sent to the receiver to complete the teleportation.
 Importantly, the classical information can be sent after the quantum channel has ceased to exist.